sonic-net/DASH/documentation/general/design/dash-architecture-view.md

 <figcaption><i>Figure 3 - SONiC integration</i></figcaption><br/>
 -->

-The SONiC-DASH integration introduces the following DASH modifications:
+The SONiC DASH integration introduces the following DASH modifications:

 1. A *new docker container* in the user space named **dash container** (aka SDN container) to create the functional component for DASH.